Grantham Garden Club

 MAY ACTIVITY

-2023 Civic Gardens Spring Planting Weekend
+Another Civic Gardens Spring Planting Weekend Ushers in Summer

 Many thanks to the GGC members who planted the containers and prepared the triangle garden this spring.
 They are Jane Altobelli, Sally Findley, Betsy Fowler, Kathy Houghton, Martha Sweeney, Susan Terwilliger, Penny Willoughby, Sela Young-Putnam, and Erin Zagadailov.